 Leishmania (Mundinia) martiniquensis is the most frequent cause of leishmaniasis in Thailand [1,2].
 The parasite was first isolated in 1995 on the island of Martinique [5] and fully described in 2014 [6].
-This new species has been placed in a new subgenus L. (Mundinia) [7] and it has been relatively little studied.
+This new species has been placed in a new subgenus L. (Mundinia) [7] and relatively little studied.
 In Thailand, Pothirat et al. (2014) reported the first case of autochthonous visceral leishmaniasis in northern Thailand and the aetiological agent was identified as L. martiniquensis [8].
 In South East Asia L. martiniquensis can present in a range of clinical presentations, most frequently as visceral leishmaniasis in patients with no known underlying immunodeficiency [8].
 However, when accompanied by HIV-infection, both visceral and/or disseminated cutaneous leishmaniasis has been reported [9], similar to elsewhere [10].

-AmB, a sterol-complexing agent, is the only first line drug currently available in Thailand and has been used to treat most of the cases [1].
+Amphotericin B deoxycholate (AmB), a sterol-complexing agent, is the only first line drug currently available in Thailand and has been used to treat most of the cases [1].
 However, the susceptibility of L. martiniquensis to AmB has not been previously investigated, and recurrence of the disease after treatment has occurred in some cases, in both seronegative and immunocompromised patients including HIV-infected patients, indicating that improved chemotherapy is required [1,11].
 Disadvantages of current therapy with AmB include low solubility leading to poor bioavailability, renal toxicity, other occasional serious side effects, the need for administration by slow infusion, and infusion-associated reactions such as thrombophlebitis and chills, and high fever with rigor [12].
 Moreover, the requirement for long periods of parenteral administration, frequently requiring hospitalization, has limited the clinical use of AmB [13].
 Unfortunately, the less toxic liposomal formulation of AmB, Ambisome®, is not available in Thailand, and, therefore, new drugs or more effective combinations are required.
 The use of combinations of different drugs and/or compounds may also bring significant advantages and better therapeutic effects than each of the substances alone.

 Allicin and andrographolide are readily available natural products that have shown promise as antileishmanial agents.
 Allicin has been reported to be effective against the intracellular stages of L. donovani and L. infantum without substantial cytotoxicity for mammalian cells [14,15], and against the in vitro growth of L. mexicana and L. infantum promastigotes [16].
 Allicin works with AmB against intracellular amastigotes of L. donovani and L. infantum with a moderate synergistic effect with a 2-fold reduction of AmB [15].
 It has also shown inhibition of the growth of L. major promastigotes [17].
 In addition, Corral et al. (2016) have reported that allicin causes necrotic death in L. infantum [17].
 Another interesting compound, andrographolide, has shown strong general antileishmanial effects against L. donovani-infected macrophages in vivo [18].
 It has also been reported to have antiplasmodial activity against Plasmodium falciparum erythrocytic stages [19] and antitrypanosomal activity against Trypanosoma brucei [20].
 Neither allicin nor andrographolide have been tested for their effects on L. martiniquensis.

-The aims of this study were to evaluate the susceptibility of L. martiniquensis to AmB, allicin and andrographolide, followed by the investigation of any synergistic effects of allicin or andrographolide combined with AmB against L. martiniquensis intracellular amastigotes in PEMs.
+The aims of this study were to evaluate the susceptibility of L. martiniquensis to AmB, allicin and andrographolide, followed by the investigation of any synergistic effects of allicin or andrographolide combined with AmB against L. martiniquensis intracellular amastigotes in mouse peritoneal exudate macrophages (PEMs).
 The results provided by this study give crucial base-line information on the efficacy of the current first-line treatment for leishmaniasis in Thailand and South East Asia, and also enable assessment of potential improvements to the treatment regime using a combination chemotherapy approach.

 2. Results